jonnew/Oat/README.md

 \newpage
 ## Manual
-Oat components are a set of programs that communicate through shared memory to capture, process, perform object detection within, and record video streams.
+Oat components are a set of programs that communicate through shared memory to capture, process, and record video streams.
 Oat components act on two basic data types: `frames` and `positions`.

 * `frame` - Video frame.
 * `position` - 2D position.

-Oat components are be chained together to realize custom data processing pipelines, with individual components executing largely in parallel.
+Oat components can be chained together to realize custom dataflow networks, which operate on instance of the above datatypes, called `tokens`.
+The code has been optimized to reduce token copying and times spent in critical sections which allows individual components executing largely in parallel.
 Processing pipelines can be split and merged while maintaining thread-safety and sample synchronization.
 For example, a script to detect the position of a single object in pre-recorded video file might look like this:

 ```bash
 # Serve frames from a video file to the 'raw' stream